Vibration in the Workplace

 Hand-arm Vibration: Control of Vibration at Work Regulations 2005.
 Guidance on Regulations L140.

 - Hand-arm Vibration: Advice for Employees INDG296.

-Please contact Health and Safety Services if having read the above information you still have any concerns or queries regarding vibration in the workplace.
+Please contact Health and Safety if having read the above information you still have any concerns or queries regarding vibration in the workplace.